ctlab/GADMA/README.md

 $ gadma --resume gadma_output
 ```

-`gadma_output` is output directory of previous run.
+where `gadma_output` is output directory of previous run.
 We can find resumed run in `gadma_output_resumed`

 ### Example 6

-Our launch was finished, we used ∂a∂i with default grid size which GADMA determines automaticly if it is not specify by user.
+Our launch was finished, we used ∂a∂i with default grid size which GADMA determines automatically if it is not specify by user.
 We found out that it would be better to find some models using greater number of grid points in ∂a∂i scheme, but we want to take final models from previous run:

 ```console
 # params_file